NichChin/ml-nba/README.md

 `./cleaned/trimmed_final_with_pgs.csv` -> data used to train/test the model
 `./models/` -> contains the trained models.
 The suffix _initial indicates this was the initial model trained where there was excessive data leakage (resulting in an R^2 score of 1).
 Conversely, _new denotes the newer model, without the data leakage.

 Note: to test the random forest model, `random_forest_model_new.7z` will have to be unzipped.
-If errors occur with pulling, please contact Nicholas.
+If errors occur when pulling, please contact the repo owner.

 ## Group Members